Cervical Cancer Screening

 OCSP Eligibility

-Currently, the Ontario Cervical Screening Program recommends that anyone with a cervix (women, transmasculine and nonbinary people) who is or ever has been sexually active have a Pap test every three years starting at age 25.
-If you are under 25, talk to your primary care provider about whether you should wait until age 25 before starting cervical screening with the Pap test.
+Currently, the Ontario Cervical Screening Program recommends that anyone with a cervix (women, transmasculine and nonbinary people) who is or ever has been sexually active have a cervical screening test every five years starting at age 25.
+If you are under 25, talk to your primary care provider about whether you should wait until age 25 before starting cervical screening.

 Eligible people need to get cervical screening even if they: